Brick polytopes of spherical subword complexes and generalized associahedra: Main results

 \begin{proposition} A facet~$I$ is covered by a facet~$J$ in increasing flip order if and only if there exist $w_I \in \projectionMap^{-1}(I)$~and~$w_J \in \projectionMap^{-1}(J)$ such that~$w_I$ is covered by~$w_J$ in weak~order. \end{proposition}

-Based on computational evidence, we conjecture that the increasing flip order defines a lattice structure on the facets of the subword complex~$\subwordComplex(\sq{Q})$.
-In relation to this question, we study some properties of the fibers of the map~$\projectionMap$ with respect to the weak order: we show that the fibers are closed by intervals and we characterize the fibers which admit a meet or a join.
-Finally, we describe a canonical oriented spanning tree of the increasing flip graph.
+We study some properties of the fibers of the map~$\projectionMap$ with respect to the weak order: we show that the fibers are closed by intervals and we characterize the fibers which admit a meet or a join.
+Surprisingly, we provide an example of root independent subword complexes for which the increasing flip order is not a lattice (contrarily to the Cambrian lattices which occur as increasing flip orders of specific subword complexes).
+More combinatorial properties of increasing flip graphs and orders for arbitrary subword complexes, with applications to generation and order theoretic properties of subword complexes, can be found in~\cite{PilaudStump-ELlabeling}.

-To close our study of brick polytopes of realizing words, we provide a Minkowski sum decomposition of these realizations into Coxeter matroid polytopes~\cite{BorovikGelfandWhite2}.
+Finally, to close our study of brick polytopes of root independent subword complexes, we provide a Minkowski sum decomposition of these realizations into Coxeter matroid polytopes~\cite{BorovikGelfandWhite2}.

-\begin{proposition} The brick polytope~$\brickPolytope(\sq{Q})$ is the Minkowski sum of the polytopes
+\begin{proposition} The brick polytope~$\brickPolytope(\Q)$ is the Minkowski sum of the polytopes

 over all positions~${k \in [\sizeQ]}$.
-Moreover, each summand~$\brickPolytope(\sq{Q},k)$ is a Coxeter matroid polytope as defined in~\cite{BorovikGelfandWhite2}. \end{proposition}
+Moreover, each summand~$\brickPolytope(\Q,k)$ is a Coxeter matroid polytope as defined in~\cite{BorovikGelfandWhite2}. \end{proposition}